-Launched on Monday 14 March 2022, the ‘Homes for Ukraine’ scheme allows UK individuals, charities and community groups to register their interest in supporting Ukrainians fleeing the war.
+The scheme allows UK individuals to register their interest in supporting Ukrainians fleeing the war.

-Anyone interested in registering for the scheme are encouraged to read all the details before recording their offer of support.
+Anyone interested in registering for the scheme is encouraged to read the details before recording their offer of support.

 Guidance can be found on the GOV.UK Homes for Ukraine: sponsor guidance page.

 Please be assured Torbay Council officers are working as quickly as possible to process DBS checks for sponsors and applicable household members.
 We hope you will find this brief summary of the process helpful:

 - Stage 1 – Sponsor and Guest details received by the council via Government portal.

 - Stage 2 – Initial checks carried out by council officers over the phone to verify sponsor details required for DBS are correct and to obtain details of anyone else in the household over the age of 16.